Ironwood the reliable

 Its sheer quantity often exasperates locals, but it exhilarates the cross-country skiers who converge on the town like sheep to salt, desperate to hear the crunch of newfallen snow and cast their eyes over a world of white.

-Winding my way through forest roads, past Whitecap Mountain ski hill and through Hurley’s honky-tonk downtown, I crossed the Montreal River and drove through an Ironwood neighborhood to ABR, whose superbly groomed trails have made it the fail-safe for skiers from Minnesota, Wisconsin and Illinois.
+Winding my way through forest roads, past Whitecap Mountain ski hill and through Hurley’s honky-tonk downtown, I crossed the Montreal River and drove to ABR.

 Eric Anderson, who runs the cross-country ski area, was at the counter selling day passes.